One Simple Solution

 * added oembed filter to the top description to allow for auto embedding

-* add low priority for bottom description firing to try an add the description after any pagination etc. Note this is theme dependent and depends on how themes add pagination etc.
+* add low priority for bottom description firing to try and add the description after any pagination etc. Note this is theme dependent and depends on how themes add pagination etc.

 = 5.3 =

-* fixed issue of seo meta description not returning value in the editor screen
+* fixed issue of SEO meta description not returning the value in the editor screen

 = 5.2 =